 Uncommon First Aid Items We Should All Have

 Old T-Shirt

-Don’t forget to pack an old t-shirt in your first aid kit.
-You don’t know when you might need some material, whether you need to make a tourniquet or stop the bleeding of a wound by pressing down on it.
-Use a thick and durable t-shirt that you no longer wear.
-It doesn’t hurt to have this garment added to your first aid kit because unexpected emergencies can occur at the most inconvenient times.
+Remember to pack an old T-shirt in your first aid kit.
+You never know when you might need some material, whether to make a tourniquet or stop the bleeding of a wound by putting pressure on it.
+Use a thick and durable T-shirt that you no longer wear.
+Adding this garment to your first aid kit doesn’t hurt because unexpected emergencies can occur at inconvenient times.

+Uncommon First Aid Items We Should All Have